If you are questioning if you are neurodivergent or if you have formally received a diagnosis, I completely understand how you feel.

 As I read this, my entire perception of myself and my life experience completely changed in the best way possible.
 I finally felt free.
 I finally understood myself.

 My denial instantly faded; at this moment I realized that I wasn't just "weird," "quirky," or "didn't fit in," my brain is simply just built differently.
 I am not neurotypical.

-In fact, autism is not even a mental disorder, it is a neurological disorder: this means that our brain structure and neurotransmitters (brain chemicals) are simply different than neurotypical people.
+In fact, autism and ADHD are not even a mental disorders, they are neurological disorders: this means that our brain structure and neurotransmitters (brain chemicals) are simply different than neurotypical people.

 I share my story because this information needs to be shared more readily and this conversation needs to be had without the stigma behind the disorder and fear of being diagnosed.